-Chinese Language & Culture or Japanese Language & Culture: Eight hours of university credit with a minimum score of 3.
+Chinese Language & Culture or Japanese Language & Culture: Four hours of university credit with a score of 3.
+Eight hours of university credit with a score of 4 or 5.

 Government & Politics: Comparative: Three credits for Government and International Studies 320 with a minimum score of 3.